 We offer a prenatal fitness class at MWH.
 For the full schedule, visit Fitness@MWH.

 Any exercise or physical activity that you have been accustomed to may be continued in early pregnancy.
 If fatigue or nausea make it hard for you to exercise as much, using small hand weights to continue muscle conditioning and walking outside are very nice alternatives.
 Please let us know at your first visit if you participate regularly in any exercise program/activities, so that we can discuss any limitations you may need.
-There are several prenatal exercise classes and yoga classes available in the area that are appropriate and enjoyable.
+There are several prenatal yoga classes and other exercise classes available in the area that are appropriate and enjoyable.

 Can I continue sexual activity in pregnancy?